joker4653/TeamsClone/assumptions.md

 * notifications/get/v1
     - Re. tagging: If a message that already has a tag is edited and the tag remains, a new notification is sent.

+* user/stats/v1
+    - When a user is removed, their stats relating to channels/dms joined and messages sent are left in the same state as they were in prior to removal.
+This seems like the most complete way to leave it; also not overly important as a removed user cannot have a valid token so their user_stats cannot be retreived anyway.